gruvedrift/ktor-exposed-jwt/README.md

 ### JWT
 For this project the secret is stored in a config file, but should ofcourse be stored as an environment variable on the running server.

+### Multiple datasources
+Instead of relying on exposed global connection management, it is better to pass Database instances explicitly into the repository or the transaction blocks.

 ### Requirements: